kklingenberg/cdp/README.md

-This project attempts to achieve a building block for complex data processing pipelines in the form of a pipeline _executor_, which can then bind inputs and outputs with other executors via stdin/stdout or HTTP.
+This project attempts to achieve a building block for complex data processing pipelines in the form of a pipeline _executor_, which can then bind inputs and outputs with other executors via stdin/stdout, HTTP, Redis, AMQP, or MQTT.
 Data processing tasks can be written inline or be delegated to external services.

 ## Overview